amphora-engine/amphora-docs/Writerside/topics/Drawing-Sprites.md

 If your frameset is a static image that is not animated, you would set this to 1.
 - The `delay` parameter specifies the number of milliseconds between each animation frame change.
 If your frameset is a static image that is not animated, this value does not matter and can just be set to 0.
+- The `override_img` parameter is the name of an image resource to use instead of the one specified when creating the `Amphora::Sprite`.
+If this isn't specified, the image specified when creating the `Amphora::Sprite` will be used.

 ## Selecting Framesets